jmeis/v2-template/README.md

    * Require pull request reviews before merging
    * Dismiss stale pull request approvals when new commits are pushed

 They are checked by both `PR` and `CI` pipelines.
-To configure your repository to pass branch protection settings checks, read our [step by step guide](./docs/github-repository-configuration.md).
+To configure your repository to pass the branch protection settings checks, read the [Repository Configuration Guide](./docs/github-repository-configuration.md).

 ---
 ### Learn more